I admit, I threw my hands up in the air and walked away after 13 times my daughter declared that West was actually South.

 Basic Map Skills & Cardinal Directions Worksheet

-After reading the book Leaf Man by Lois Ehlert, we started discussing what cardinal directions were.
+After reading the book Leaf Man by Lois Ehlert, we started discussing what cardinal directions were and headed out to a local park to practice using our new compass gadget.

 For weeks, we have been addressing general and relative locations such as left and right, up and down, and even concepts like behind.
 But this time, we decided to “follow the leaves” and make a little game tracking them on a grid map using basic cardinal points as well as ordinal directions like “Northwest” and other intercardinal points.